gsm1011/hadoop.admin/manuscript/chapter6.md

 ### How to do it...

 Use the following recipe to configure Nagios for Hadoop cluster
-monitoring: Open file /etc/nagios/nagios.cfg with a text editor.\
+monitoring: Open file `/etc/nagios/nagios.cfg` with a text editor.

 This file is the main configuration file of Nagios.
-It references a number of files with extension ".cfg", which contains specific monitoring configurations.
+It references a number of files with extension `.cfg`, which contains specific monitoring configurations.

-Change the contacts information for alerting services by changing the email address in file: /usr/local/nagios/etc/objects/contacts.cfg:
+Change the contacts information for alerting services by changing the email address in file: `/usr/local/nagios/etc/objects/contacts.cfg`:

     define contact{
       contact_name  nagiosadmin